uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 are nominating.
-Your trust group will have its own requirements, but, in general, any given trust group will require a user to obtain a certain number of vouches in order for them to be allowed to join the trust group.
+Your trust group will have its own requirements, but, in general, any given trust group will require a user to obtain a certain number of vouches in order for them to be allowed to join the trust group.g

 In the page that follows your selection of a user to nominate, you are given the opportunity to vouch for them.